Millard Fillmore: Succession amid crisis

 The brief pause from politics out of national grief at Taylor's death did not abate the crisis.
 Texas had attempted to assert its authority in New Mexico, and the state's governor, Peter H. Bell, had sent belligerent letters to President Taylor.
 Fillmore received another letter after he had become president.
 He reinforced federal troops in the area and warned Bell to keep the peace.

 By July 31 Clay's bill was effectively dead, as all significant provisions other than the organization of Utah Territory had been removed by amendment.
-As one wag put it, the "Mormons" were the only remaining passengers on the omnibus bill.
+As one wag put it, the "Mormons" were the only remaining passengers on the omnibus.
 Illinois Senator Stephen A. Douglas then stepped to the fore, with Clay's agreement, proposing to break the omnibus bill into individual bills that could be passed piecemeal.
 Fillmore endorsed that strategy, which eventually divided the compromise into five bills.

 Fillmore sent a special message to Congress on August 6, 1850; disclosed the letter from Governor Bell and his reply; warned that armed Texans would be viewed as intruders; and urged Congress to defuse sectional tensions by passing the Compromise.
 Without the presence of the Great Triumvirate of John C. Calhoun, Webster, and Clay, who had long dominated the Senate, Douglas and others were able to lead the Senate towards the administration-backed package of bills.
 Each bill passed the Senate with the support of the section that wanted it, with a few members who were determined to see all the bills passed.
-The battle then moved to the House, which had a Northern majority because of the population.
+The battle then moved to the House, which had a Northern majority because of population.
 Most contentious was the Fugitive Slave Bill, whose provisions were anathema to abolitionists.
 Fillmore applied pressure to get Northern Whigs, including New Yorkers, to abstain, rather than to oppose the bill.
-Through the legislative process, various changes were made, including the setting of a boundary between New Mexico Territory and Texas, the state being given a payment to settle any claims.
+Through the legislative process, changes were made, including the setting of a boundary between New Mexico Territory and Texas, the state being given a payment to settle any claims.
 California was admitted as a free state, the District of Columbia's slave trade was ended, and the final status of slavery in New Mexico and Utah would be settled later.
 Fillmore signed the bills as they reached his desk and held the Fugitive Slave Bill for two days until he received a favorable opinion as to its constitutionality from the new Attorney General, John J. Crittenden.
 Although some Northerners were unhappy at the Fugitive Slave Act, relief was widespread in the hope of settling the slavery question.